NTIA/scos-sensor/DEVELOPING.md

 good example of a complete action.
 Notice that you first create a subclass of the `Action` base class, document the action using a normal python docstring, and then override the `__call__` method.
-The action should not store any state locally, but it can access to database.
+The action should not store any state locally, but it can access the database.

 For a more complex example, check out the [acquire_single_freq_fft action](src/actions/acquire_single_freq_fft.py), which uses the USRP and stores